Colt Walker (gymnast): 2022

-In June Walker was selected to represent the United States at the Pan American Championships alongside Riley Loos, Brody Malone, Yul Moldauer, and Shane Wiskus.
+In June, Walker was selected to represent the United States at the Pan American Championships alongside Riley Loos, Brody Malone, Yul Moldauer, and Shane Wiskus.
 On the first day of competition Walker competed on floor exercise, pommel horse, vault, and parallel bars to help qualify the United States in first place to the team final.
-Individually he won silver on parallel bars behind Moldauer and recorded the fourth highest floor exercise score and fifth highest pommel horse score.
+Individually, he won silver on parallel bars behind Moldauer and recorded the fourth-highest floor exercise score and fifth-highest pommel horse score.
 During the team final Walker competed on floor exercise, vault, and parallel bars to help the USA win gold ahead of the reigning team champion Brazil.

-In late July Walker competed at the U.S. Classic where he placed second in the all-around behind Stanford teammate Malone with a score of 85.264 (83.750 without bonus).
-Additionally he recorded the highest parallel bars score and second highest vault score.
+In late July, Walker competed at the U.S. Classic where he placed second in the all-around behind Stanford teammate Malone with a score of 85.264 (83.750 without bonus).
+Additionally, he recorded the highest parallel bars score and the second-highest vault score.
 In August Walker competed at the U.S. National Championships where he finished sixth in all-around but recorded the second highest score when removing domestic bonuses.
-Additionally he finished second on parallel bars and third on vault.
+Additionally, he finished second on parallel bars and third on vault.

-In October Walker was named to the team to compete at the 2022 World Championships alongside Asher Hong, Brody Malone, Stephen Nedoroscik, and Donnell Whittenburg.
-During qualifications Walker finished fourteenth on parallel bars but did not qualify for the event final.
-During the team final Walker contributed scores on vault, parallel bars, and horizontal bar towards the USA's fifth place finish.
+In October, Walker was named to the team to compete at the 2022 World Championships alongside Asher Hong, Brody Malone, Stephen Nedoroscik, and Donnell Whittenburg.
+During qualifications, Walker finished fourteenth on parallel bars and did not qualify for the event final.
+During the team final, Walker contributed scores on vault, parallel bars, and horizontal bar towards the USA's fifth-place finish.